 National Association of Attorneys General

-Prior to joining NAAG, Jeanette served in the Office of the Attorney General for the District of Columbia for eight years, both as an assistant attorney general in the Family and Public Safety Divisions.
-For over the last five years, she served as chief of the Neighborhood and Victim Services Section, where she supervised attorneys, paralegals, and victim witness specialists, surrounding an array of issues involving urban blight and decay to include nuisance abatement, brothel closures, and drug and firearm nuisances.
-As chief, she received the Peter J. Nickles Hammer and the Metropolitan Police Department’s Chief of Police Medal of Merit awards for her efforts to address challenging public safety issues in the District of Columbia.
-Jeanette also served as a member and the co-chair of the Training Committee with the District of Columbia Human Trafficking Task Force and has conducted human trafficking trainings to the public and law enforcement officials.
-During her tenure at the Office of the Attorney General Jeanette also prosecuted abuse and neglect cases in the Child Protection Section.
-Previously, Jeanette worked as an associate with Cozen O’Connor, where she worked on corporate insurance matters, and she clerked for the Honorable Judith E. Retchin in the Superior Court for the District of Columbia.
-Jeanette also worked as a probation officer prior to enrolling in law school.
+For eight years prior to joining NAAG, Jeanette served as an assistant attorney general and chief in the District of Columbia Attorney General's Office.
+For the last five years of her tenure, she served as chief of the Neighborhood and Victim Services Section in the Public Safety Division, where she supervised attorneys, paralegals, and victim witness specialists, surrounding an array of issues involving urban blight and decay to include providing protective services to victims of crime, nuisance abatement, brothel closures connected to human trafficking, and drug and firearm nuisances.
+As chief, she received the Peter J. Nickles Hammer award—the highest honor bestowed to an attorney by the attorney general—and the Metropolitan Police Department’s Chief of Police Medal of Merit award by former Police Chief Cathy Lanier for her efforts to address challenging public safety issues in the District of Columbia.
+Jeanette also served as a member and co-chair of the Training Committee with the District of Columbia Human Trafficking Task Force and has conducted human trafficking trainings for the public and law enforcement officials.
+Manning also prosecuted abuse and neglect cases in the Child Protection Section during her tenure in the Family Services Division.
+She worked as an associate with Cozen O’Connor, where she worked on corporate insurance matters, and she clerked for the Honorable Judith E. Retchin in the Superior Court for the District of Columbia.
+She also worked as a probation officer for Connecticut prior to enrolling in law school.

 Jeanette was born and raised in Connecticut and graduated from Western Connecticut State University with a degree in Justice and Law Administration.
 She obtained her Juris Doctor degree from the American University, Washington College of Law.
 She is a member of the Pennsylvania and District of Columbia bars.